 Please find the full report (in Lithuanian) here.

 If you have any questions or suggestions, please feel free to contact us by e-mail:

 firstname.lastname@example.org and email@example.com.

 Transparency International Lithuanian Chapter is also the organizer of the annual School on Integrity in Vilnius, Lithuania.
 This year’s summer school will take place from 10 to 16 July 2017.
-Young activists can apply here until 15 of May to be part of the 7 day training.
+Young activists can apply here until the 15 of May to be part of the 7-day training.